-Tyfus is simultaneously an outcast and a unifying factor in the Antwerp art scene.
-He uses the record label Ultra Eczema as a vehicle for all sorts of collaborations with a range of artists and musicians, that causes uncertainty when it comes to position his work for both the art world professionals as for the wider audience.
-His work often hovers in the grey area between arts, city life and popular culture as the context for his work.
-Through these unexpected moves the works have an even stronger impact on us.
+Dennis Tyfus (Antwerp, 1979) is simultaneously an outcast and a unifying factor in the Antwerp art scene.
+He uses the record label as a vehicle for all sorts of collaborations with a range of artists and musicians, which causes uncertainty when it comes to position his work for both the art world professionals as for the wider audience.
+His work that might rather be described as a form of being than as separate artworks often hovers in the grey area between arts, city life and popular culture.

 The solo exhibition of Dennis Tyfus at 1646 consisted of a temporary take over by ‘De Nor’ (the clink) in 1646: one of the legendary spaces that Dennis Tyfus runs, he is the only one with a key, a place where many of his activities come together, where music is made, paintings and drawings are shown and people dance.
 De Nor is a travelling bar, visiting several cities starting in The Hague, before it will be permanently installed in Middelheim next year.”